AlinaBrode/am_lang/docs/plans.md

   * only one column when print
   * on welcome page describe functionality of pdf printing
 * check what Yandex Rhytm is and whether we can use it
-* talk with the Iron Friend about stress exceptions, create an arcticle with this material
 * mobile adaptation:
   * navigation panel is closed by default
 * adjust boar with bubble: